Go Geometry: Machu Picchu Inca Trail

 • Animation.
 Click the red button to start/stop animation

 • Manipulate.
-Drag points A and C, and line AC to change the figure.
+Drag red points to change the figure.

-• Step-by-Step construction.
-Press P and click the left mouse button on any free area to show the step-by-step bar and click 'Next Step' button () to start the construction step-by-step:
+• Step by Step construction.
+Press P and click the left mouse button on any free area to show the step-by-step bar and start the construction:

 Hide the step-by-step bar by using again the combination P + click left mouse.